2026 Mulan International Film Festival Rules and Regulations

 8. Language and Subtitles

 All films must be presented in English, or their original language(s) with English subtitles.
+For films in a language other than Mandarin Chinese, both Chinese and English subtitles are strongly preferred.
 The costs of subtitling are to be borne by the filmmaker or a relevant body.

 9. Screening Formats